Somebody's Stolen Our Russian Spy: Plot

-In Madrid, top Soviet Agent Colonel Yevtushenko is kidnapped off a yacht by the Albanian Secret Service and a Red Chinese agent.
+In Mallorca's sealine, top Soviet Agent Colonel Yevtushenko is kidnapped off a yacht by the Albanian Secret Service and a Red Chinese agent, being then taken to Barcelona.
 Their scheme is to obtain information out of him, then kill him blaming the British Secret Service.
 The U.K. sends in Charles Vine from Portugal, but Vine is captured and taken to the People's Socialist Republic of Albania along with Yevtushenko.